 - How an Air Conditioner Works

 Air conditioners use energy to transfer heat from the interior of your home to the relatively warm outside environment.
 Air conditioning systems have two coils, one called the indoor evaporator coil and a second one called the outdoor condenser coil.
 These coils are heat transfer devices that make heat removal possible.
 A pump, called the compressor, moves refrigerant between the evaporator and the condenser.
 The pump forces the refrigerant through the circuit of tubing and fins in the coils.
 The liquid refrigerant evaporates in the indoor evaporator coil, pulling heat out of indoor air and thereby cooling your home.
 The hot refrigerant gas is pumped outdoors into the condenser where it reverts back to a liquid, giving up its heat to the outside air flowing over the condenser’s metal tubing and fins.

 Common Problems with Air Conditioners

-    If your air conditioner is low on refrigerant, either it was undercharged at installation, or it leaks.
+If your air conditioner is low on refrigerant, either it was undercharged at installation or it may be leaking.
 If it leaks, simply adding refrigerant is not a solution.
 A trained technician should fix any leak, test the repair, and then charge the system with the correct amount of refrigerant.
-Remember that the performance and efficiency of your air conditioner is greatest when the refrigerant charge exactly matches the manufacturer’s specification, and is neither undercharged nor overcharged.
+Remember that the performance and efficiency of your air conditioner are greatest when the refrigerant charge exactly matches the manufacturer’s specification and is neither undercharged nor overcharged.
 Refrigerant leaks can also be harmful to the environment.